PROTECT YOUR WATER NOW!

 Salt water intrusion into freshwater aquifers

-- (See blue circles on the map): one of the rare ecological situations forever non-reversible which results from excessive withdrawal of freshwater compared to replenishment rates; this means potential dependence on desalinated / RO water if the situation is not rapidly addressed.
+- one of the rare ecological situations forever non-reversible which results from excessive withdrawal of freshwater compared to replenishment rates; this means potential dependence on desalinated / RO water if the situation is not rapidly addressed.

 Water quality/pollution issues

 - Ayung River and Pakerisan River downgraded from “Class II” – suitable for water-sports to “Class III” – suitable for agriculture;

 - Improper sanitation and sewage treatment;

 - In 2006 that twenty-one rivers had pollution levels ranging from minus 30 to minus 70, with 0 considered a safe level, both due to domestic and industrial waste;